lamtnguyen989/lamtnguyen989/README.md

-- 👋 Hi, I’m Lam (prefer Max), a CS student at University of Illinois Chicago
+- 👋 Hi, I’m Lam (prefer Max), a CS student at University of Illinois Chicago.
-- 👀 I’m interested in Computer System & Architecture
+- 👀 I’m interested in Computer System & Architecture.
+I am also a hugely captivvated in theoretical math as well!
-- 🌱 I’m currently learning Linux & ML
+- 🌱 I’m currently learning Linux & ML.

 <!---